draconisPW/PWMAngband/docs/dungeon.rst

 extra gold with which to purchase more supplies at the town stores.

 You may enter any open store to buy items of the appropriate type.
-The price that the shopkeeper requests is dependent on the price of the item.
+The price the shopkeeper requests is dependent on the price of the item.
 By default stores will not buy items from the player.
 If you choose to play with selling enabled, stores have a maximum value; they will not pay more than that for any item, regardless of how much it is actually worth.